TomasVotruba/tomasvotruba.com/packages/blog/data/2020/2020-06-08-drop-robot-loader-and-let-composer-deal-with-autoloading.md

     The best way to deal with them is acknowledge their purpose and then, let them go and enjoy the gift of present.

-tweet: "New Post on #php 🐘 blog: Drop RobotLoader and let #composerphp Deal with Autoloading #nettefw #psr4 Dispatcher"
 ---

 ## Where is RobotLoader Useful